 Close

-If you omit filenumber list, all active files opened by the Open statement are closed.
+When the filenumber list is omitted, all active files opened by the Open statement are closed.

 Warning

-The parameterless form should be used only when shutting down/exiting the program, since it will close all open files that were opened elsewhere in the program.
+The parameterless form should be used only when shutting down/exiting the program, since it closes all open files that were opened elsewhere in the program.

-When you close files that were opened for Output or Append, the final buffer of output is written to the operating system buffer for that file.
+When files opened for Output or Append are closed, the final buffer of output is written to the operating system buffer for that file.
 All buffer space associated with the closed file is released.

 When the Close statement is executed, the association of a file with its file number ends.